Clumio announces $75M Series D and 4X YoY growth in ARR

 For example, suppose your organization has a large dataset containing customer purchase records.
-In that case, with a Relational Database Management System (RDBMS) maintaining the data’s order, and accuracy is more straightforward.
+In that case, with a Relational Database Management System (RDBMS) maintaining the data’s order, accuracy is more straightforward.
 The RDBMS would ensure that individual orders are consistent throughout the system, regardless of changes made in one particular data table.

 Although relational databases still maintain the gold standard for critical business operations, they’re not always ideal for every situation since they provide rules on the relationship between datasets.
 They may limit flexibility when it comes to exploring new possibilities outside those pre-defined relationships.